Master’s Programme in Psychology

 • the applicants must satisfy admission requirements for the first year of the university-level master’s study programme of Psychology,

-In the third semester, students may choose one out of three specialist modules offered.
+In the third semester, students may choose one out of three specialist modules offered, amounting to 15 ECTS points.

-Students may complete 2 courses (6 credit points, that is 5 % of the entire programme) offered by other study programmes at the Faculty of Arts or at the other faculties at the University of Ljubljana.
+Students may complete 2 courses (6 ECTS points, i.e. 5 % of the entire programme) offered by other study programmes at the Faculty of Arts or at the other faculties at the University of Ljubljana.